 Our group classes are a fun way to train your dog!
 We offer a variety of group classes based on what your skill level and what your ultimate training goals are with your dog.
-Our classes are also unique in that we allow you to progress at your own pace so you aren't stuck in a 6 week class.
-Do you have a schedule that changes and makes it difficult to commit to the same day/time every week?
-Then our classes are excellent for working with your flexible schedule.
-You can pick and choose classes based on what works best for your schedule and don't have to commit to the same day and time each week!
+Our classes are also unique in that they are set up for you to be successful!
+You can either take the class online so you can work at the comfort of your own home at your own pace or you can take it in person with the materials online and online support to help you throughout the week!

 How do classes work?

 Our classes are unique in that we really want you to be successful and be able to help you in whatever learning style best fits you.
 All of our classes have 3 levels of enrollment so you can choose an option that will allow you get the most support you would like while you and your dog learn.
 If you choose to take an in-person class, you will get access to the course online so you have videos and handouts to help you in your training journey.
 Each week, lectures for the week will be released so you can start working on the material at home in the comfort of your own home.
 Then the following week, if you are in a Level 3 (in-person) class, we will practice the information you worked on at home for that week so we can work with you in-person to fine tune any skills that need to be improved upon.

 All classes are taught using positive reinforcement methods.
 This means we will NEVER tell you to use a shock, choke or prong collar on your dog.
 Those methods are unnecessary and you can achieve great results with your dog without resorting to methods that cause pain and discomfort.
 We teach a variety of skills to you and your dog through games so the training is fun and you can learn to apply it to a variety of areas in your life.
 If you are ready to have fun with your dog and have a dog that listens to you, register for the classes you need below!